NatalieHanzhina/nasnet_mc_concrete_droppath/README.md

-# The code for the Monte Carlo Concrete DropPath method
+# Monte Carlo Concrete DropPath
  The method is for epistemic uncertainty estimation and is based on the Scheduled DropPath technique + Concrete distribution.